pactus-project/pactus.org/website/learn/blockchain/block/index.md

 # Block

-## What is a Block?

-In the Pactus blockchain, a block is a set of data that contains a header, transactions and the certificate of the previous block.
+In the Pactus, a block is a set of data that contains a header, the certificate of the previous block, and list of the transactions.
-Once a block comes with a valid certificate, it is committed and added to the blockchain.
+Once a block comes with a valid certificate, it is committed and added to the blockchain, and the certificate will be included in the next block.
 A committed block is immutable, and any modifications to the block will invalidate the certificate.

 ![Pactus blockchain]({{ site.url }}/assets/images/pactus_blockchain.png)

-### Block header
+## Block header

 The block header is a data structure in the Pactus blockchain that contains important information about the block.

 The block header is 138 bytes long and consists the following fields: